aws-samples/ecs-deep-learning-workshop/README.md

 Once you've made that change, save and close the file.

 8\.
-You can now exit your interacive container session:
+You can now exit your interactive container session:

 <pre>
 root@2b3b44bd0eed:~/mxnet# exit